Kaligraphy247/passwdmgr/README.md

 - You need a Master account and password to continue, create a new account and password.
 This account is used to associate passwords with users and also as way to prevent others from viewing your saved passwords.
 - Login after you've created your account.
 Add passwords.

-# Software Architecture

-Seeing as this a web app, the architecture at its roots, is an MVC (Model-View -Controller).
-The backend framework uses Nextjs, while following this architecture takes it one step further by viewing files in project folder "**Pages**" as routes.
-Other files in the project subfolder are treated as routes while files containing "**[]**" are treated as dynamic routes.
-All files in the subfolder "**pages/api**" are treated as api routes.
-Each page/route does one particular thing, even though it can handle much more.
-This makes it easy to maintain and fix bugs.
-Testing is also easier.
-The frontend is done with React.
-Nextjs uses React for it's frontend.
-React makes it easy to write web component which can be viewed as independent sections of a webpage.
-This web components can be reused at anytime.
-React is written with `JSX` which is an extension of HTML using JavaScript.